Negro Society for Historical Research: Background

-Bruce and Schomburg originally met because of their Masonic involvement and began attending a Sunday Men's Club that met in Bruce's apartment.
-The NSHR, based in Yonkers, New York, aimed to create an institute to support Pan-African—African, West Indian and Afro-American—scholarly efforts.
 Schomburg stated "We need a collection or list of books written by our own men and women....
 We need the historian and philosopher to give us, with trenchant pen, the story of our forefathers and let our soul and body, with phosphorescent light, brighten the chasm that separates us."
+So, in 1911 in Bruce Yonkers home they formed the Negro Society for Historical Research.